-Part I explores two paradigmatic incidents of witch-hunting: the seventeenth-century persecution of Quakers in the Massachusetts Bay colony and the Red Scares of the twentieth century.
-Part II examines the Salem witchcraft trials and the Satanic Panic of the 1980s and 90s and shows why they are exemplary crime panics.
-This part also explains why the investigation by Special Prosecutor Robert Mueller is neither a witch-hunt nor a crime panic despite considerable political rhetoric to the contrary.
+Part I of this Article offers a detailed explanation of the differences between witch hunts and crime panics.
+Part II explores two paradigmatic incidents of witch-hunting: the seventeenth century persecution of Quakers in the Massachusetts Bay colony and the Red Scares of the twentieth century.
+Part III examines the Salem witchcraft trials and the Satanic Panic of the 1980s and 90s, and shows why they are exemplary crime panics.
+This part also explains why the ongoing investigation by Special Prosecutor Robert Mueller is neither a witch-hunt nor a crime panic, despite considerable political rhetoric to the contrary.
 As this broad cross-section of American history demonstrates, the distinction between witch-hunts and crime panics is both deep seated and wide ranging.
-Finally, Part IV articulates why the distinction between the two types of crime fantasies, witch-hunts and crime panics, matters-they exacerbate different weaknesses in the American criminal system and demand different solutions-and suggests some possible reforms to the criminal law.
-When we haphazardly lump these events under one descriptive term, we hamper our ability to engage targeted and effective criminal law reform.
+Finally, Part IV articulates why the distinction between witch-hunts and crime panics matters-they reveal different